sidiwu/SSurvNN/README.md

 # SSurvNN

-This repo consists of the data sets and R code for the simulation studies and real application described in the manuscript "Simplified Survival Neural Networks for Time-to-Event Outcomes".
+This repo consists of the data sets and R code for the simulation studies and real applications described in the manuscript "Simplified Survival Neural Networks for Time-to-Event Outcomes".
 You should find three .R files and one folder named "datasets" in this repo.

 The three .R files are: